 - offer them school experience separately to the event.

-If you have any questions or need further support with marketing and recruitment, please do not hesitate to get in touch by sending a email to email@example.com or calling 020 7470 4882.
+If you have any questions or need further support with marketing and recruitment, please do not hesitate to get in touch by sending an email to [email protected] or calling 020 7470 4882.